rheiland/xml2jupyter/paper/paper.md

 and the right snapshot after the user single steps the `threads` value (note the step size of 1).
 -->

-When we map this into Jupyter widgets, we obtain the following rendered result.
+When we map this into Jupyter widgets, we obtain the rendered results in Figure 1.
+Notice the `color` parameter is not displayed since we specified it should be hidden in the XML.
-The name of the parameter, its value, and its attributes, if present, are displayed in a row (as disabled button widgets).
+The name of the other parameters, their values, and attributes, if present, are displayed in rows (as disabled Jupyter button widgets).
-Using alternating row colors ("zebra stripes") helps visually match these fields and avoid changing the wrong parameter value.
+Using alternating row colors ("zebra stripes") helps visually match associated fields and avoid changing the wrong parameter value.
 For numeric widgets (type "int" or "double"), we compute a delta step value based on the magnitude (log) of the initial value.
 For example, the `radius` widget will have a step value of 10, whereas `threads` will have a step value of 1.